Joe Hardy (footballer): Liverpool

 After an attempt to sign him during the 2019 summer transfer window had failed, Hardy transferred to the U23 team at Premier League club Liverpool in January 2020.
 He signed a contract running until the end of the 2019–20 season for an undisclosed fee.
 On 4 February, Hardy made his professional debut as a substitute for Liam Millar after 82 minutes of a 1–0 FA Cup fourth round replay win over Shrewsbury Town.

-He signed a one-year contract extension in June 2020, but missed the 2020–21 pre-season through injury.
-After returning to fitness, Hardy was included in Liverpool's 25-man 2020–21 Premier League squad as a home grown player, though he did not win a call into a matchday squad during the season.
-After making five appearances and scoring one goal for the U23 and EFL Trophy squads, he was sidelined for 2 1/2 months with an ankle ligament injury sustained during a Premier League 2 match versus Southampton U23 on 21 November 2020.
-Hardy finished the 2020–21 U23 season with 6 goals in 12 appearances and was released when his contract expired.
+Hardy signed a one-year contract extension in June 2020, but missed the 2020–21 pre-season through injury.
+After returning to fitness, he was included in Liverpool's 25-man 2020–21 Premier League squad as a home grown player, though he did not win a call into a matchday squad during the season.
+After making five appearances and scoring one goal for the U23 and EFL Trophy squads, Hardy was sidelined for 2 1/2 months with an ankle ligament injury sustained during a Premier League 2 match versus Southampton U23 on 21 November 2020.
+He finished the 2020–21 U23 season with 6 goals in 12 appearances and was released when his contract expired.

 Accrington Stanley

 On 8 July 2021, Hardy signed a two-year contract with League One club Accrington Stanley on a free transfer.
 He suffered a calf injury in pre-season, which required surgery and he returned to full training in late November.
 On 27 January 2022, Hardy joined Scottish Championship club Inverness Caledonian Thistle on loan until the end of the 2021–22 season.
 In a season which concluded with defeat in the Scottish Premiership playoff Final, Hardy made 18 appearances and scored his first senior goal, in a 4–0 win over Hamilton Academical on 29 April 2022.

 Hardy was again absent from the matchday squad throughout the 2022–23 season and on 17 March 2023, he joined Northern Premier League Premier Division club Marine on loan until the end of the campaign.
+He scored four goals in eight appearances and was a part of the Liverpool Senior Cup-winning squad.
+Hardy was released when his contract expired.
+He failed to win a call into a matchday squad during his two seasons at the Crown Ground.

+Non-League football

+Hardy began the 2023–24 season with Northern Premier League First Division West club Bootle, for whom he made five appearances without scoring during the opening month of the 2023–24 season.

+Coaching career

+After retiring as a player in 2023, Hardy began coaching at youth level within the City Football Group.
+He has a UEFA B Licence.
+As of August 2025, Hardy was assistant to head coach Steven Jackson at the Manchester City Football School at the British School Jakarta.